-- The development pipeline assessed by the City of Sydney is sufficient to meet demand until 2031 under an increased working from home scenario, or 2022 under standard assumptions. - Floorspace capacity and pipeline without the central Sydney planning framework is sufficient to meet demand until 2032 under standard assumptions, or beyond 2041 under the increased working from home scenario. - Total floorspace capacity is sufficient to meet demand beyond 2041 under either scenario.
+- The development pipeline assessed by the CoS is sufficient to meet demand until 2036 under an increased working from home scenario, or 2024 under standard assumptions. - Floorspace capacity and pipeline without the Central Sydney Planning Framework is sufficient to meet demand until 2036 under standard assumptions, or until 2050 under the increased working from home scenario (if all available capacity was to be developed, which in practice would be likely to be impossible as noted below). - Total floorspace capacity is sufficient to meet demand until 2052 under standard assumptions, or until after 2061 under the increased working from home scenario (again assuming complete take-up of available capacity).